dimonge/vue-novel/packages/vue-novel/README.md

 If you have any questions or need support, you can reach us through the following channels:

-- Issues: If you encounter any bugs or have feature requests, please submit an issue on the [GitHub repository](https://github.com/your-github-repo/issues).
+- Issues: If you encounter any bugs or have feature requests, please submit an issue on the [GitHub repository](https://github.com/dimonge/vue-novel/issues).
 - Email: You can also reach out to us via email at [info@thevinelabs.com](mailto:info@thevinelabs.com).
-- Discord: Join our community Discord server at [discord.gg/novelvue](https://discord.gg/novelvue) to connect with other users and get help.

 We appreciate your interest and contributions to Vue Novel.
 Happy writing and editing!